 Marine and CB radios are not the same and are used for two similar yet different purposes.
 CB radios are often used during large emergencies, such as natural disasters, and for traffic concerns.
 Marine radios (VHF) are used for boating purposes and are typically required on all boats before leaving land.

 Both radios serve similar purposes in the fact that they can be used to contact emergency personnel in the case of an emergency, but otherwise, marine and CB radios are not the same.
+They use different signals entirely.

 Continue reading to discover the other differences between marine and CB radios and which will serve you best for your particular purposes.